Loading...

 How to consume english vietnamese banh mi sandwich without glucose spikes

-Add lean protein sources like grilled chicken, tofu, or turkey to your sandwich to help stabilize blood sugar levels.
+Add protein-rich ingredients such as grilled chicken, tofu, or lean pork, which can help stabilize blood sugar levels.

 Incorporate Healthy Fats